Harlinn/Harlinn.Windows/Examples/Core/Math/pbrto/Readme.md

 pbrto renders [kroken/camera-1.pbrt](https://github.com/mmp/pbrt-v4-scenes/blob/master/kroken/camera-1.pbrt) in 478.7
 seconds without the `--new` command line option, demonstrating that significant performance gains can be achieved using appropriate build options, including `/std:c++latest`.
-Just switching to the most up-to-date C++ version gives a significant boost to the performance of the program.
+Just switching to the most up-to-date C++ version gives a significant boost to the performance of the original code.

 ### With `--new`:

 This executes my modified version of the pbrt CPU based rendering machinery.

-With the `--new` command line option pbrto renders [kroken/camera-1.pbrt](https://github.com/mmp/pbrt-v4-scenes/blob/master/kroken/camera-1.pbrt) in 379.4 seconds.
+With the `--new` command line option pbrto renders [kroken/camera-1.pbrt](https://github.com/mmp/pbrt-v4-scenes/blob/master/kroken/camera-1.pbrt) in 328.5 seconds.

 ### Notes about the new rendering machinery.